Airfare

 I have an unused ticket credit.
 How can I use that credit to pay for a future business flight?

-Ticket credits are visible in Concur and will automatically be applied during the reservation process, if appliable.
+Ticket credits are visible in Concur and will automatically be applied during the reservation process, if applicable.
 Travelers with an unused ticket credit should book a new flight in Concur and CI Azumano will apply the usable credit before final ticketing occurs.
 During this process, the new flight is exchanged for the value of the outstanding ticket credit.
 After the value of the credit is applied to the new flight, the itinerary is updated with exchange information in the ‘Invoice’ section (shown below) of the traveler's final itinerary.

 What if I have no further plans to travel and cannot use my flight credit?